Hezronbwareng/MyPersonalBlog/README.md

 ## Installation

-1. Clone this repository to your local machine using:git clone https:#
+1. Clone this repository to your local machine using:https://github.com/Hezronbwareng/MyPersonalBlog.git

 2. Open the project folder in your preferred code editor.